kkiathub/kkreact-googlebook/README.md

 ### In the code...
     - We use node.js and javascript in coding.
+    - The React is used to render the front end.
     - Express package is used to send request and received response.
     - Book data is stored in the database.
 We use Mongoose as a database.
     - Axios is used in sending a search request via google book API.